 How Condensing Furnaces Work

-A condensing furnace is a kind of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
-This reduces the amount of energy wasted, improves energy efficiency and lowers carbon-monoxide emissions.
-It also will take less natural gas to produce the same amount of heat when compared to other types of furnaces.
+A condensing furnace is a kind of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
+This reduces the extent of energy wasted, enhances energy efficiency and lowers greenhouse gas emissions.
+It also requires less natural gas to generate the same rate of heat when compared to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

 The life span of a condensing furnace depends on the brand, model and other factors.
-In most cases, a condensing furnace should last between 10-20 years with sufficient maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, it may struggle with performance and ultimately fail earlier than anticipated.
+In most cases, a condensing furnace will last between 10-20 years with proper maintenance and regular service.
+If you don’t schedule routine maintenance, the equipment may not last as long.

 Why Condensing Furnaces Are More Expensive

-A variable-speed furnace doesn’t stay on all the time.
-In fact, it runs at different speeds according to the temperature in your [[location]] home and the amount of energy it needs to keep that temperature.
+A variable-speed furnace doesn’t need to stay on all the time.
+Alternatively, it runs at different speeds based on the temperature in your Payson home as well as the amount of energy it requires to reach that temperature.

-When too much energy is essential to maintain your desired temperature level, the furnace will shift up to a higher speed to handle the demand.
-When this happens, you can expect more efficient heating and cooling in your home while also providing quieter operation.
+When sufficient energy is required to maintain your preferred temperature level, the furnace will increase to a higher speed to manage the higher demand.
+Precise fan speeds offer more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces